10 High Monthly Dividend ETFs Revealed

 This fund tracks the S-Network Composite Closed-End Fund IndexSM.
 The fund generally invests at least 90% of its total assets in securities of funds included in the Index.
 The Fund is a “fund-of-funds,” as it invests its assets in the common shares of funds included in the Index rather than in individual securities.

-The list of the top 10 Monthly Dividend ETFs above ranks the funds solely by their current forward dividend yield.
 Investors should conduct their own due diligence to confirm that the various funds’ other metrics, such as share-price trend, payout ratios, long-term and short-term total returns, etc., support their portfolio strategies and choose their investment equities accordingly.

 Dividend hikes and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.